2021 Mentoring Circles for Disability Inclusion Program

-The mentoring circles for disability inclusion program brings together University of Kansas employees who have an interest in growing their knowledge of disability inclusion with a mentor.
+The Mentoring Circles for Disability Inclusion program brings together University of Kansas employees who have an interest in growing their knowledge of disability inclusion with a mentor.
 The program presumes that individual participants will have varying levels of knowledge and experience of inclusion.
 All interested are encouraged to participate in the program.
 Please submit your application as soon as possible, enrollment is limited to twenty-four mentees.
-Application deadline is October 4th, 2019.
+Application deadline is February 15th, 2021.

 Mentees will meet weekly for disability inclusion trainings, discussions, technical assistance, and professional support and development.
 Disability inclusion projects will be provided to each mentoring circle, to complete and report back to the full group at the start of the next class.
 Topics covered will include an overview of the history of the disability rights movement, the Americans with Disabilities Act, employment accommodations, microaggressions, and proactively creating an accessible workplace.

-Participants in MCDI 2020 should expect to spend four hours in each class, anywhere from 15 minutes to two hours in prep work before each class.
-Classes will be held from 1-5pm on;
+Participants in MCDI 2021 should expect to spend 2.5 hours in each class, anywhere from 15 minutes to two hours in prep work before each class.
+Classes will be held from 2-4:30pm virtually through zoom on;

 In order to receive certification as an Ambassador for Proactive Disability Inclusion participants must do the following;

-- Complete in class trainings and any outside projects
+- Complete (virtual) in class trainings and any outside projects

-- Attend at least one Lunchtime Conversation hosted by the ADA RCEA or the October National Disability Employment Awareness Celebration, date TBD.
+- Attend at least one Disability Inclusion Event hosted by the ADA RCEA office.

 - Create and implement a Capstone Project